Geometry as an Emergent Process — Part 4

 III.
 Description and Object

-A further consequence: the complexity of a geometric object is exactly the complexity of its generating rule.
-A simple rule — one generator, one law — produces a simple object.
+One further consequence: the complexity of an object is exactly the complexity of its rule.
+A simple rule — one move, one law — produces a simple object.
 A complex rule produces a complex object.
-There is no hidden geometric complexity that the rule fails to capture, and no rule complexity that does not correspond to geometric structure.
-Simplicity and complexity are the same thing seen from two angles.
+There is no hidden geometric complexity the rule misses, and no complexity in the rule that does not correspond to something geometric.
+Simplicity is simplicity all the way through.

 IV.
-What This Unifies
+What This Connects

 V. The Playground